-If you have a young child or a student athlete who is participating in sports and want to learn more about how to prevent, detect and treat concussions join us on Tuesday, September 10th at noon for a live online chat to discuss the topic.
-We will also discuss what the new law in Georgia regarding concussion means for your child.
-Dr. Ken Mautner will be available to answer questions in an informal yet educational session.
+If you have a young child or a student athlete who is participating in sports and want to learn more about how to prevent, detect and treat concussions, join us on Tuesday, August 9 from 12:30 p.m. to 1:30 p.m. for a live online chat to discuss the topic.
+Our host is Dr. Jeffrey Webb, pediatric sports medicine physician at Emory Sports Medicine Center.
+Dr. Webb will also discuss the laws that Georgia has passed targeting concussion in high school and younger athletes.

 About Dr. Webb

 Dr. Webb sees patients of all ages and abilities with musculoskeletal problems, but specializes in the care of pediatric and adolescent patients.
 He works hard to get players “back in the game” safely and as quickly as possible.
 During his training and practice he has provided medical coverage for division I college football and other sports, multiple high schools, ballet, the Rockettes, marathons, international track and field events, and the Special Olympics.
 He is a team physician for the NFL’s Atlanta Falcons and is also a consulting physician for several Atlanta area high schools, the Atlanta Dekalb International Olympic Training Center, Emory University, Oglethorpe University, Georgia Perimeter College and many other club sports teams.

 He is active in the American Medical Society for Sports Medicine and American Academy of Pediatrics professional societies and has given multiple lectures at national conferences as well as contributed to sports medicine text books.